dreamfactorysoftware/dreamfactory/installers/README.markdown

 * The wizard will be run on a fresh operating system installation.
 If you use these installers in conjunction with an existing Linux environment, the installer may skip some installation steps and you may need to manually perform additional configuration.
 * DreamFactory will be the only web application running on this server.
 If you intend to run other sites using virtual hosts you will need to adjust the configuration to suit this requirement.
 * The executing user must be able to use sudo(su) to run the installer.
-* You'll need to make the script executable by changing its permissions (`sudo chmod +x ubuntu.sh`)/(`su -c "chmod +x debian.sh"`)
 * If you want to use MySQL, PostgreSQL, or MS SQL Server for the system database, you'll be prompted to provide an **existing** database name, database username, and database password.
 DreamFactory cannot automatically create the database and user because it lacks administrative access to your database.
 Therefore before running the installer, create a database (you can name it anything), and then create a user with privileges allowing for the creation and modification of tables, as well as the usual CRUD (create, retrieve, update, delete) operations.

 ## Installation Options

-You may pass several options into the script to alter its behavior.
+You will be greeted with a menu asking you if you would like to add any additional installation options (For example, Oracle db drivers, or using an Apache web server).
+You may choose as many as you wish by simply typing them in at the prompt (e.g `1,4` will install the necessary Oracle extensions and Apache).
 If you do not use these options, the script will install the Nginx web server, DreamFactory, and the required system and PHP extensions, but will **not install a database server**.
 During the script's execution you have the option to choose the SQLite database for your DreamFactory system database, which does not require any additional installation or configuration steps.

-### Displaying the Help Menu

-Passing the `--help` or `-h` option will present a list of all available installer options:

-    $ sudo ./ubuntu.sh -h
-    $ su -c "./debian.sh --help"

 ### Installing MySQL

-Passing the `--with-mysql` option will result in installation of the MariaDB database.
+Selecting option 5 at the prompt will result in installation of the MariaDB database.
 It will be used to house the system database.
 You can pass the option like this:

-    $ sudo ./ubuntu.sh --with-mysql

 If you do not provide this option then the script assumes you've already installed a database server and have root access to it.
 You'll be prompted to choose one of the following supported system databases: